 How do you collect rainwater and what are the benefits?
-Whether you have in interest in water conservation or simply want to save a few dollars on your water bill, collecting rainwater for gardening may be the answer for you.
+Whether you have an interest in water conservation or simply want to save a few dollars on your water bill, collecting rainwater for gardening may be the answer for you.
 Harvesting rainwater with rain barrels conserves potable water — that’s the water that’s safe to drink.

 Collecting Rainwater for Gardening

 During the summer, much of our potable water is used outdoors.
-We fill our pools, wash our cars and water our lawns and gardens.
-This water must be chemically treated to make it safe for drinking. which is great for you, but not necessarily great for your plants.
+We fill our pools, wash our cars, and water our lawns and gardens.
+This water must be chemically treated to make it safe for drinking, which is great for you, but not necessarily great for your plants.
 Collecting rainwater for gardening can eliminate many of these chemical salts and harmful minerals from your soil.

 Rainwater collection can reduce your bills during the rainy months and help offset your costs during the dry ones.
 So how do you collect rainwater?
 The simplest method for harvesting rainwater is with rain barrels.